mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Running on new nodes

 Th new Rocky 8 nodes are grouped into partitions corresponding to their buy-in owners.
 The current partitions are listed [here](partitions.md).
+Accounts are associated with one or more of these partitions.
+An example comand to request an interactive shell on a node in a particular partition is

 ## Getting help